Inspectioneering

 Reynolds Wrap Up: Substantial Changes Coming in API 751 on HF Alkylation Unit Mechanical Integrity Requirements and Expectations

 By John Reynolds, Principal Consultant at Intertek.
-April 30, 2020
+This article appears in the March/April 2020 issue of Inspectioneering Journal.

 Introduction